kitnato/neverquest/Neverquest.md

 #### Energy

-Consumed when activating skills and spells.
+Consumed when activating skills and sorceries.

 #### XP